fhoedemakers/pico-infonesPlus/README.md

 A menu is added to the emulator, which reads the roms from the SD card and shows them on screen for the user to select and flash.

 ## Warning
 Repeatedly flashing your Pico will eventually wear out the flash memory.

+The emulator overclocks the Pico in order to get the emulator working fast enough.
+Overclocking can reduce the Pico's lifespan.

 Use this software at your own risk!
+I will not be responsible in any way for any damage to your Pico and/or connected peripherals caused by using this software.

+## Controller support
 The emulator supports these controllers:

 - Sony Dual Shock 4